 No wonder a lot of people are asking us, “What is the health situation in Argentina?”

 Things got serious in Argentina the first week of March 2020 when the first cases were confirmed.
-The first victim was an Argentine man in his 40s, who traveled from the Lombardy region of Italy.

 The health ministry initially drew some criticism for not acting fast enough to prevent the spread here.
 People arriving at the international airport from other countries reported that they were not at the screened in the airport at all until mid-March.
 Airline passengers who had traveled from Asia and Italy were unloaded in a separate area of Ministro Pistarini International Airport.

 Soon after, passengers from high risk areas were required to have their temperatures taken and sign paperwork stating they have not had symptoms before being permitted to leave the airport.